zikula/core/UPGRADE-1.4.md

                 js/
             views/
                 plugins/
+        Installer.php
+        Version.php

 There is a script to relocate these for you:

-    refactor.php zk:migrate_resource --dir=module/MyModule
+    refactor.php zk:migrate_resource --dir=module/MyModule --module=MyModule

 The old locations continue to work.

+It is recommended you place templates in the `Resource/views` folder in a hierarchy as follows:

+        Resources/
+            views/
+                Admin/
+                    view.tpl
+                    list.tpl
+                User/
+                    view.tpl

+This necessitates a change in template calls such as

+    $this->view->fetch('Admin/view.tpl');

 Controller Methods
 ------------------

-All public controller methods meant to be accessible from the browser should now be suffixed with `Action`, so `public function view()` should now read `public function viewAction()`
+All public controller methods meant to be accessible from the browser request should now be suffixed with `Action`, so `public function view()` should now read `public function viewAction()`

 There is a script to automate this change: